fbpx

 Boneless Breasts

 By far chicken’s most popular cut, boneless breasts cook incredibly quickly because they are so low in fat.
 I suggest keeping them very cold, and then grilling quickly over direct, medium-high heat on a preheated grill to assure they brown nicely without overcooking.
-Cooking time depends on conditions, but they usually take about 5 minutes per side on my gas or charcoal grill (longer on the Big Green Egg or with lower heat), rest covered for 5 minutes and serve.
+Cooking time depends on conditions, usually taking about 5 minutes per side on a grill, rest covered for 5 minutes and serve.

 Bone In Breasts